TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/MythsFaqAcknowledgments/Index.rst

 However compared to XML or PHP arrays (which also contain *information*) you can say that TypoScript is a proprietary syntax since a PHP array or XML file could be used to contain the same information as TypoScript does.
-But this is *not* a drawback: For storage and exchange of *content* TYPO3 uses SQL (or XML if you need to), for storage of *configuration values* XML is not suitable anyways - TypoScript is much better at that job (see below).
+But this is *not* a drawback.
+For storage and exchange of *content* TYPO3 uses SQL (or XML if you need to), for storage of *configuration values* XML is not suitable anyways - TypoScript is much better at that job (see below).